-⑲But I never gave up my dream for cooking and after my marriage I developed voluntary activities in events related to cooking in Association for Deaf of my community.
-Then I found the final straw.
-The owner of a coffee shop near my house became ill.
-And my father in law told me, “The owner is looking for someone to take over his business.”
-I felt that should be linked by fate, so soon I challenged.
-But my surroundings feared the communication problem because of my deafness.
-The former owner sometimes received the order of coffee by phone.
-I thought that, cooperating with the hearing staff who can use sign language.
-And I got the job with one condition of hiring the hearing staff.
+But I never gave up my dream of cooking, and after my marriage, I developed voluntary activities in events related to cooking in the Association for the Deaf, in my community.
+Then, I met the final straw.
+The owner of a coffee shop near my home became ill.
+My father in law told me, “The owner is looking for someone to take over his business.”
+I felt this opportunity to be linked by fate, so soon I challenged for it.
+But others feared a communication problem, because of my deafness.
+The former owner sometimes received orders for coffee by telephone.
+I thought about cooperating with hearing staff who can use sign language.
+I got the job on condition of hiring some hearing staff.
 My family also told me that they would cooperate.
-With the help of these people, in these 12 years, I could hardly continue my cafe.
+Without the help of these people, over these 12 years, I could hardly have continued with my cafe.
+(Slide 4)

-SL Onaka＞4

-⑳This slide shows the shop from outside.
+This (slide 5) shows the shop from the outside.
 Here is the entrance.
-At night time the bar is opened.
-This is the cooking class for deaf children to bake a Cake.
-The last slide shows what I caring about in my job as for reference for who thinks the entrepreneur.
+At night, the bar is opened.
+Slide 6 shows the cooking class for deaf children to bake a cake.
+The last (Slide 10) shows what I care about in my job as a reference for whomever thinks to be an entrepreneur.
+(Slide 5-10)

-SL Onaka＞5, 6, 7, 8, 9

-Harada／㉑The next speaker is Mr. Yusuke Hatsuse.
-He was born in Nagasaki prefecture and became visually impaired by losing both eyes of visual field center caused by glaucoma in his age of twenty-four.
-Mr. Hatsuse established his own company named Universal Style Co.,Ltd. in 2011 by making use of his past experiences with sometime playing the role of lecturer of seminars.
+Harada/ The next speaker is Mr. Yusuke Hatsuse.
+He was born in Nagasaki prefecture and became visually impaired by losing in both eyes the visual field center, caused by glaucoma in the age of 24 years.
+Mr. Hatsuse established his own company, named Universal Style Co.
+Ltd., in 2011, by making use of his past experiences and sometimes playing the role of lecturer in seminars.

-Hatsuse／㉒ When I was a child, vaguely wanted to be a medical doctor.
-But this dream changed in my high school days, then I wanted to study laws and be a lawyer to support disadvantaged people.
-I started to play Judo in third grade of senior high school and was designated as a certified strengthening player of Judo in Prefecture of Nagasaki.
-But it was my best in career of Judo.
-So I finished my playing career with some feeling of reluctant.
-After that, I failed a university entrance examination and continued study one year more, at that time I lost almost all visual field of right eye.
-After admission to university and started to study for national law examination, my left eye also got worsened.
+Hatsuse/ As a child, I vaguely wanted to be a medical doctor.
+But this dream changed in my high school days, when I wanted to study law and be a lawyer to support disadvantaged people.
+I started to play judo in the junior high school and was designated as a certified strengthening player of judo in the third grade of senior high school in the prefecture of Nagasaki.
+But that was my best in career of judo, so I finished my playing career with some feelings of reluctance.
+After that, I failed a university entrance examination and continued to study one year more, but at that time I lost almost all the visual field of my right eye.
+After admission to university and starting to study for the national law examination, my left eye also got worse.
 I suffered from glaucoma.
-To pass the national examination to be a lawyer, read a lot of literal information is required.
-When I came to use the braille, I had no way than quitting my dream.
+To pass the national examination to be a lawyer, to read a lot of printed information is required.
+When I came to use braille, I had no way other than abandoning my dream.

-About one year later that I became a visual impaired person, in summer of my fourth grade faculty student, I met Judo for the persons with visual impairment.
-The Judo training hall has a flat and smooth floor.
-The practice of Judo is done with partner up.
-I felt this is a sports for sighted and no sighted people can play together equally.
-For me it was also a springboard to reach acceptance of blindness.
-Sometimes I claimed national championship and after that I aimed to be selected for Paralympics.
+About one year later, I became a visually impaired person.
+In the summer of my fourth grade faculty student, I met judo for persons with visual impairment.
+The judo training hall has a flat and smooth floor.
+The practice of Judo is done with the partner upright.
+I felt judo to be a sport that sighted and non-sighted people can play together equally.
+For me, it was also a springboard to reach an acceptance of blindness.
+Sometimes I won the national championship, and after that I aimed to be selected for Paralympics.
+(Slide 2-4)

-SL Hatsuse＞２,3,4